UK Family Visa from Ireland

 The average processing time for a Partner Visa is between 2 – 12 weeks and the visa usually lasts 33 months before they are permitted to be renewed.

 After 5 consecutive years, the partner can then apply for permanent residence in the UK.
-Applying for a Spouse/Partner visa costs £1,464 for applications made inside the UK and £1,523 from outside.
+Applying for a Spouse/Partner visa costs £1,938 for applications made outside the UK and £1,321 from within the UK.

-The Parent Visa is issued to parents of Irish citizens living in the UK, and the parent must be going to be responsible for the child while living in the UK.
+The Parent Visa is issued to parents of eligible citizens living in the UK, and the parent must be going to be responsible for the child while living in the UK.

 To qualify for this visa the child of the parent has to be younger than 18 or must have been that age when you first applied for the UK visa and has to be an Irish or UK national.